 - All users of consumer reports must respond to address discrepancies.

 - All debit and credit card issuers must assess whether a change of address is legitimate or not, and must do so within a set period of time.

 - Each financial institution must create and implement an identity theft prevention program.

-The Federal Trade Commission requires that all three credit bureaus print and distribute upon request the rights of consumers who believe they are victims of identity theft.
-The literature, which can also be found online at www.identitytheft.gov, is a comprehensive resource for victims.
+The Federal Trade Commission requires that consumer reporting agencies print and distribute the rights of consumers who believe they are victims of identity theft upon request.
+The literature, which you can also find online at www.identitytheft.gov, is a comprehensive resource for victims.

-It lists the amount of time you have to dispute identity theft purchases, how much loss you can be expected to have, and it also outlines your state and federal rights, as they pertain to other acts, such as the Justice for All act.
+It lists the amount of time you have to dispute identity theft purchases and what you can expect to lose.
+It also outlines your state and federal rights as they pertain to other acts, such as the Justice for All Act.